-In addition to his research activities, Professor Irwin has also co-founded an NGO called "SADABE" (www.sadabe.org).
+In addition to their research activities, Professor Irwin and Professor Samonds have also co-founded an NGO called "SADABE" (www.sadabe.org).
 This organization is dedicated to promoting research, conservation, and development at Tsinjoarivo, in order to promote the healthy coexistence of humans and wildlife.
-SADABE's activities have included reforestation, pisciculture, apiculture, dental clinics, and health workshops for
+SADABE's activities have included reforestation, pisciculture, apiculture, dental clinics, and health workshops for women and children.